Parker Washington: Professional career

+2023 season

-Washington was selected by the Jacksonville Jaguars in the sixth round, 185th overall, of the 2023 NFL draft.
+Washington was selected by the Jacksonville Jaguars in the sixth round (185th overall) of the 2023 NFL draft.
+His Penn State teammate, tight end Brenton Strange, was also drafted by Jacksonville, in the second round (61st overall).
 He was placed on injured reserve on October 7, 2023.
-He was activated on November 18.
+Washington was activated on November 18.
 On December 4, during Week 13 game against the Cincinnati Bengals, Washington scored his first NFL touchdown.
 He finished his rookie season with 16 receptions for 132 yards and two touchdowns in nine games and one start.

+2024 season

-In Week 13 of the 2024 season, Washington had six receptions for 103 yards and a touchdown in the 23–20 loss to the Houston Texans.
+During Week 13, Washington had six receptions for 103 yards and a touchdown in the 23–20 loss to the Texans.
 In the 2024 season, he finished with 32 receptions for 390 yards and three touchdowns.

+2025 season

+In Week 16 of the 2025 season, Washington had six receptions for 145 yards and one touchdown in the 34–20 road win over the Denver Broncos.
+In the 2025 season, Washington had 58 receptions for 847 yards and five touchdowns.
+In the Wild Card Round, he had seven receptions for 107 yards and a touchdown in the 27–24 loss to the Buffalo Bills.